my625/PromptQG/README.md

 a. question: This field contains the actual question that the dataset is centered around.

-b. context_prompt: The context field is followed by the respective prompt (long, short, or without prompt), providing additional context for understanding the given question.
+b. context_prompt: The context field is followed by the respective prompt (long, short, or without prompt).

 ## File Descriptions